Aster-Cheung/Aster-Cheung/README.md

 - Undergraduate Research Peer Ambassador @SPCEET KSU
 - President of Society of Women Engineers Section D-081 at KSU

+## 🔨 What I build
+> Build useful things.
+Learn continuously.
+Make an impact.

+I love building useful devices and creating technology that has a meaningful impact.
+GitHub is more than just a place where I store my coding projects.
+It’s where I document and share projects that bring **software and hardware together**—from experiments and prototypes to practical devices.

+My projects often involve platforms such as:

+* Raspberry Pi Zero W
+* Raspberry Pi Zero 2 W
+* Raspberry Pi Camera v1.3
+* Embedded systems and hardware projects
+* Software, automation, and coding projects

+I enjoy taking an idea from **concept → prototype → working device**, learning along the way, and finding practical ways technology can solve real problems.

 ## ⚙️ Tech Stack
 <p>
 👩‍💻 Coding Skills